MrYsLab/pseudo-microbit/docs/pycharm_install.md

 [PyCharm web page](https://www.jetbrains.com/pycharm/),
 download your desired version, and install it on your computer.

-Some operating systems, such as Ubuntu Linux and Fedora Linux offer PyCharm in their "software stores".
+Some operating systems, such as Ubuntu and Fedora Linux, offer PyCharm in their "software stores."
 If you use one of the stores, you do not need to download anything from the website above.

 ![](./images/pycharm_install_1.png)